Change is one of those sticky things that many people say they are fine with, but very few are.

 - The person does not value the change

-Example: Your workplace implements a new time tracking system, which dictates that, in order to be able to enter the building, you have to swipe a card.
+Example: Your workplace implements a new time tracking system.
+Under the new system, in order to be able to enter the building, you have to swipe a card.
 That card tracks your comings and goings.
-You usually come in late and leave early, and take 3 hour long breaks, under your boss’s radar.
+You usually come in late and leave early, and take 3 hour long breaks under your boss's radar.
 You hate this change because you will no longer be able to do that.
-You don’t value it.
+You don't value it.

 - The person is insecure about his/her ability to adapt to the change